Back to our work

 The 15 national Patient Safety Collaboratives (PSCs) will support Integrated Care Systems (ICS’s) to deliver the national programmes

-- To improve the optimisation and stabilisation of the preterm infant
+• to improve the optimisation and stabilisation of the preterm infant

 Areas of Improvement

-All nine of GMEC Local Maternity and Neonatal System (LMNS) providers will be supported by HInM to deliver on the NHSE (NHS England) commissioned safety improvement work.
+All nine of GM Local Maternity and Neonatal System (LMNS) providers will be supported by HInM to deliver on the NHSE (NHS England) commissioned safety improvement work.
 Supporting the teams and working with key system stakeholders who are focussed on the safe, personal, and effective care of our birthing people and their families.
-The GMEC PSC (Patient Safety Collaborative) approach to the delivery of the MatNeoSIP is as follows
+The GM PSC (Patient Safety Collaborative) approach to the delivery of the MatNeoSIP is as follows

 We are collaborating with the Quality Improvement Lead Nurse for the Northwest Neonatal Operational Delivery Network (NWNODN).